The Beverley Trust

 The Beverley Trust was set up in 1969 by a West Cumbrian who gave generously throughout her life, including supporting local school children.
 When she passed away, two members of her family became trustees.
 The Trust has partnered with the Foundation over past years, including providing match funding for youth grants via the #iwill programme.

-The Trust, worth £1 million was transferred to the Foundation earlier this year and the former trustees continue to be involved in grant making decisions.
+The Trust, was transferred to the Foundation and the former trustees continue to be involved in grant making decisions.
 They have both also attended project visits to see first-hand how funding makes a real difference to the lives of local people.

 The former Trustees said: “We are both extremely pleased that we made the decision to bring the Trust into the CCF family and would like to thank all the team for making us so welcome.
 We were greatly impressed by the wonderful work we saw in action.